plutov/surv/README.md

 #### Dashboard configuration

-- List of survey services: id, address, name
+- List of survey services: address, name, connector name

+The local configuration is stored in `./dashboard/config.json` file and contains 2 local services.

 ### Storage